open-crs/awesome-binary-analysis/README.md

 A **list of helpful binary analysis tools and research materials** can be found in this repository.

-All resources are alphabetically organized and labeled, making it simple to locate them simply searching one item from the index on the entire page (with `CTRL+F` in the raw representation of this file).
+All resources are alphabetically organized and labeled, making it simple to locate them simply searching one item from the index on the entire page (with `CTRL+F`).
 The ones not having a link attached are present in the `documents/` folder.

 ## Labels Indexes